Development of Crash Modification Factors (DCMF) Program

 - Workshop for highway researchers and statistician communities: Highway Safety Statistical Paper Synthesis and Contributing Factors for Focus Crash and Facility Types on November 15, 2021.

-- Workshop for 50 State DOTs practitioners: Wrong Way Driving Low-Cost Safety Improvements in October 2021 (Date to be determined).
+- Workshop for 50 State DOTs practitioners: Wrong Way Driving Low-Cost Safety Improvements on March 9-10, 2022.

 Highlights of the DCMF Statistical Efforts:

 - FHWA is leading and coordinating efforts with ASA experts for series of workshops, and webinars to advance highway safety statistical science and tools in 2021 and 2022.

 - FHWA used the USA Census Bureau data for Contributing Factors for Focus Crash and Facility Types, and validated contribution of socio-economy factors to highway focus crash types (published 2020).

 - Conducted the 2016 Data Challenge of the American Statistical Association (ASA) in cooperation with the ASA, Government Statistics Section (GSS) to identify potential applicable statistical methodologies that transportation agencies could add to their transportation toolboxes and to gauge statisticians’ interest in using transportation crash data.
 The data set for the 2016 GSS Data Challenge was the National Highway Transportation Safety Administration’s (NHTSA) General Estimates System (GES).
 This data challenge resulted in five award-winning papers, now published in 2016 Special Issue (SI) of Computational Statistics (COST): Volume 36, Issue 3, September 2021 (Computational Statistics | Volume 36, issue 3 (springer.com)).
 The following award-winning papers (with links) were published in the COST, Vol 36, issue 3:

 - Predictive Modeling of Maximum Injury Severity and Potential Economic Cost in a Car Accident Based on the General Estimates System Data